Autumn is Perhaps the Most Beautiful Time to Visit Lake City. In One Word... GOLDEN.

-As if knowing winter is near with all its icy air and whiteness, this remote part of the San Juans flaunts its incomparable beauty in the Fall, when gold, red, orange, and yellow “brilliance” lights up mountain purple and deep forest green.
+As if knowing winter is near with all its icy air and whiteness, this remote part of the San Juans flaunts its incomparable beauty every autumn when gold, red, orange, and yellow “brilliance” lights up the scenery.

-With a decrease in “vacation” traffic, the pace of life slows locally, wildlife eases closer to town, and area festivals and recreational activities complement the seasonal change with celebrations of art and music and welcoming events for hunters, fishermen and other sportsmen.
+With a decrease in “vacation” traffic, the pace of life slows, wildlife eases closer to town, and area festivals and recreational activities complement the seasonal change with celebrations of art and music and events for hunters, fishermen, and other sportsmen.

-- As the tourism season winds down, lodging opens up during the fall, with some special rates offered as winter nears (page 35-40).
-For assistance and itinerary ideas, call the Visitor Center at 970-944-2527.
+- As the tourism season winds down, lodging opens up with special rates offered.
+For more information, visit our lodging directory.

-- Photo opportunities – Fall is truly where Colorful Colorado gets its name.
-Need we say more!
+- Photo opportunities abound as autumn is truly where Colorful Colorado gets its name.

 - Silver Thread Scenic Byway

 - Lake City to Sherman

 - Cebolla Creek & Los Pinos Pass

 - Round Top Road